willfaught/willfaught.github.io/content/blog/2014-11-15-sell-your-iphone-to-people.md

 ---
 date: '2014-11-15T22:04:04-08:00'
-title: Sell your iPhone to people
+title: Sell Your IPhone To People
 ---

 You make _a lot_ more money selling your old iPhone to people than to businesses like [Gazelle](http://gazelle.com) _if_ the phone is in good condition.
 I just sold my iPhone 51 for $320 to someone I met through Craigslist at a Starbucks near my home.
 Gazelle would have given me $170.
 That’s almost double!